-Genetic algorithms have been used for interactively exploring procedural textures [8] [10] [11].
-A number of commercial products have used this approach; Kai's Power Tools and Alien Skin Textureshop are two examples.
-These systems rely on the user to interactively participate in the evolution process.
-The scheme used is as follows.
+Typically, texture evolution systems are supervised, and rely on the user to interactively participate in the evolution process [14] [21] [23] [24].
 A population of candidate textures is displayed to the user.
 He or she selects the texture(s) of interest, to be mutated or recombined into the next set of textures.
 The user also controls a mutation rate parameter, which determines the degree to which new textures differ from current textures.
 The mutation rate is usually large at the beginning of a session, and then is gradually reduced when a texture of interest is discovered.
 In essence, the user becomes an oracle or "fitness evaluation function" for the duration of the search.
 Although this procedure is a useful interactive tool for texture exploration, a disadvantage is that it is not automated - the user plays the pivotal role in guiding evolution at all stages.
 The user will suffer fatigue if he or she must evaluate many hundreds of textures.

-Fully automated texture generation using genetic algorithms has been investigated [3][9][13].
+Unsupervised, fully automated texture evolution has been investigated [1] [10][15][22][31].
 In order to automate the search, genetic algorithms must select candidate solutions based upon their fitness scores, which are indications of how well the textures conform to some set of desired visual characteristics.
-The challenge in automated texture evolution is to derive an effective fitness function to rank candidate textures based on their visual characteristics.
-Currently, it is unknown how to derive a formula that rates aesthetic qualities of a candidate texture.
-Instead, a suite of feature tests are used, which rate rudimentary visual characteristics of a texture, such as colour distribution, luminosity, and shape.
+Derive an effective fitness function to rank candidate textures based on their visual characteristics is challenging, since in-depth analyses cannot be used due to their computational burden on the evolutionary search.
+Typically, a suite of feature tests are used, which rate rudimentary visual characteristics of a texture, such as colour distribution, luminosity, and shape.
 Although each feature test by itself is a crude measurement of an image's characteristics, they often produce useful evaluations of textures when combined together.
 During a session, the feature test scores are compared to the corresponding feature scores of a target texture image.
 The goal for evolution is to derive a procedural texture whose visual characteristics closely match those of the target texture image, as indicated by the proximity of feature test scores between the target and candidate textures.
-Note that it is not realistic or desired for the genetic algorithm to derive a texture identical to the target texture, but rather, to evolve one that is similar in flavour to the target.
+It is not realistic, nor necessarily desirable, for the genetic algorithm to derive a texture identical to the target texture, but rather, to evolve one that is similar in flavour to the target.